-Although they feed and breed near water, wading birds do not swim.
+Although they feed and breed near water, wading birds rarely swim.
 Species with shorter legs feed close to the water’s edge, while longer-legged waders such as stilts wade further out.
 Dotterels, with shorter beaks, peck near the surface.
 Godwits, with longer beaks, poke deeper into the mud.
 The wrybill has a strange beak that turns sideways, for hooking and spooning up food.

 Feeding, breeding and migration

 At their seaside feeding grounds, waders eat worms, shellfish and insects from wet sand or mud.
 To breed, many move inland to lakes, rivers and farmland, where they eat insects, worms, grubs and spiders.
-They scrape a shallow nest on dry ground, and run around soon after hatching.
+They scrape a shallow nest on dry ground, and the chicks run around soon after hatching.

 Some species travel amazing distances, migrating from the northern hemisphere to New Zealand’s feeding grounds each year.

 Common New Zealand waders

 - South Island pied oystercatcher.
 This has a black back and white front, a long red beak and pink legs.
 They mainly breed in the South Island, then most fly to Kaipara Harbour, the Firth of Thames, and other North Island spots.

 - Bar-tailed godwit.
 In September, godwits fly 11,000 kilometres non-stop from Alaska in only eight or nine days.
 Arriving exhausted, they gather at the same places as the oystercatchers.
 They eat a lot to get strength for the return trip, departing around March.